-- The Remnant: Artsakh, Sasun and Cilicia after the Seljuk Turk invasion.
-Of these three Artsakh has still never been fully conquered, and was always left at least semi-autonomous, due to its inaccessibility.
+- The Remnant: Artsakh, Lori, Sasun and Cilicia after the Seljuk Turk invasion.
+Of these four Artsakh has still never been fully conquered, and was always left at least semi-autonomous, due to its inaccessibility.

 - Worthy Opponent: Even though Persia defeated Vartan's army, they saw the Armenians as worthy opponents and let them keep their religion and culture after defeating them.